duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_5_0_laptop.md

 These will find your IP and then allow incoming connections to it in order to be able to popup windows from within docker containers.

 Alternatively, you can run them each time before you want to use `X11` forwarding.
+This is done for you when you run things through the duckietown shell.

 ### Docker {#laptop-setup-mac-docker}